Time flies... another year has passed... it's really hard to believe that 8 years have gone by.

 1) Saturday ~ Ian McEwan

-re-amplifies that what happened many thousand of miles away will still find a way of changing your life.
+Saturday re-amplifies that what happened many thousand of miles away will still find a way of changing your life.

 2) The Reluctant Fundamentalist - Mohsin Hamid

-Set against the backdrop of a bazaar in Lahore, Pakistan, we follow this monologue of Changez, a Pakistani in his late twenties and an unnamed American whom as he chanced upon,
+Set against the backdrop of a bazaar in Lahore, Pakistan, we follow this monologue of Changez, a Pakistani in his late twenties and an unnamed American whom as he chanced upon, looking lost and in need of a soothing cup of tea.

-(Full review
+(Full review available below)

 3) Extremely Loud and Incredibly Close - Jonathan Safran Foer